A deliciously creamy potato and courgette soup that makes a delicious summer lunch or starter. Easy to make and suitable for vegans.

 Whether you're growing your own courgettes (also known as zucchini) or simply buying them from your local greengrocer or supermarket, right now is the time of the courgette.
 My social media feeds are full of courgette recipes, people are talking about a glut of courgettes and the farmers market had lovely colourful varieties on offer this week.

 We've been eating a lot of courgettes lately

 While we didn't find the time to grow our own courgettes this year I've been buying them a lot and have been making courgette curry and a vegan version (using gram flour instead of egg) of my courgette and potato fritters almost weekly.
-We've also been eating lots of courgette bakes including this courgette and lemon cake.
+We've also been eating lots of courgette bakes including this courgette and lemon cake and these courgette cookies.

 If you're baking with courgette it's important to squeeze out as much water as you can before adding the courgette to your cake mixture.
 It's got so much liquid in it that neglecting to do this will affect your bake.

 As much as I love the recipes above, particularly the courgette curry, this potato and courgette soup is my new favourite.

 It's such an easy summer soup recipe and the potato helps to not only make it filing but also make it lovely and creamy.

 I particularly like to serve this with homemade croutons - this also makes the kids more likely to try it!
 Soup has to be served with some kind of bread for the kids to be tempted to try it - especially if it's green!